| Macroeconomic Class Discussion Questions Answers

 2. What fiscal measures were taken, or not taken, to diminish the effects of the

-The government did little to stop the 1990-91 recession because economists could
+The government did little to stop the 1990-91 recession because economists could not agree

 the country was in a recession.
 When most agreed, others were declaring